Hellvector/FistfulofStardust/README.md

 | 10   | Sundered: An appendage is torn off, crippled or useless.
 The Warden will tell you which.
 Then, make a WIL save.
 If you pass, increase your max WIL by 1d6. |
 | 11   | Mortal Wound: You are deprived and out of action.
 You die in one hour unless healed.
 Upon recovery, roll 2d6.
 Take the new result as your max HP. |
 | 12   | Doomed: Death seemed ever so close, but somehow you survived.
 If your next save against critical damage is a fail, you die horribly.
 If you pass, roll 3d6.
 If the total is higher than your max HP, take the new result. |
+> [!failure]
+> Rework the entire scars table.

 [back to index](#index)
 <p></p>

 ## Bestiary
+> [!failure]
+> This entire bestiary needs redone, and is only being kept here for future reference.

 **Root Goblin**
 4 HP, 8 STR, 14 DEX, 8 WIL, spear (d6)